superuser-parth/Remote_Sensing_HMI/README.md

 - Node.js and npm for React development
 - Firebase account for data storage
 - React libraries for web dashboard development (e.g., React Router, React Redux, Chart.js)
+## FrontEnd
+The frontend of the project is built using React, a popular JavaScript library for building user interfaces.
+React allows for the creation of reusable UI components, making the development process efficient and maintainable.
+The frontend is responsible for rendering the web dashboard, fetching data from the backend, and presenting it in a user-friendly format.
+It leverages HTML, CSS, and JavaScript to create an interactive and responsive user interface.
+## BackEnd
+The backend of the project consists of a server built using Node.js and Express.js.
+It receives data from the ESP32 microcontroller and handles authentication, data validation, and server-side operations.
+The collected data is stored in Firebase, a real-time database, for retrieval and analysis.
+The backend ensures seamless communication between the microcontroller, database, and frontend user interface.
 ## Setup Instructions

 1. Clone this repository to your local machine.